Dr. Duane W. Hamacher

 ATSI 2015: The Science of Indigenous Knowledge

-In this course students will explore the history, philosophy, theory, and methods of Western science and ethnoscience.
-Students will critique the development, application, and dissemination of traditional Indigenous knowledge about the natural world, including astronomy, weather, medicine, geography, and mathematics.
-ATSI2015 Science and Indigenous Knowledge provides a framework for students to explore the history and development of science in both Western and Indigenous contexts by learning how knowledge systems are developed and how this knowledge is passed down to successive generations through oral tradition and material culture.
+In this course students will explore the history, philosophy, theory, and methods of science and Indigenous Knowledge systems.
+Students will critique the development, application, and dissemination of Indigenous Knowledge, including astronomy, weather, medicine, fire ecology, ethnobotany, geography, and mathematics.
+'ATSI 2015: Science and Indigenous Knowledge' provides a framework for students to explore the history and development of science in both Western and Indigenous contexts by learning how knowledge systems are developed and how this knowledge is passed down to successive generations through oral tradition and material culture.
 Students learn about the history of colonial "scientific" practices that disempowered Indigenous people and led to environmental damage and unsustainable practices.
-Students will discover ways in which Indigenous Knowledge can inform and benefit Western science, and investigate how scientists and Indigenous communities are now collaborating to provide new technologies and developing sustainable practices that are beneficial to all.
-Students will use the tools they learn to benefit their careers and practices to move toward a sustainable and mutually beneficial future.
-Taught Semester 1, 2014.
+Students will discover ways in which Indigenous Knowledge can inform Western scientific practices, and learn how scientists and Indigenous communities are collaborating to provide new technologies and develope sustainable practices that are beneficial to all.
+Taught Semester 1 only.

 ATSI 3006: The Astronomy of Indigenous Australians

 This course will introduce students to the growing inter-discipline of cultural astronomy and explore the astronomical knowledge and traditions of Indigenous Australians.
 Students will learn about the history, development, theory, and methods of cultural astronomy, followed by a conceptual (non-mathematical) study of positional astronomy and celestial mechanics.
 Students will then learn about the various ways in which the sun, moon, and stars inform and guide Indigenous practices such as navigation, calendar development, and food economics, as well as social structure, marriage laws, and totem classes.
 Students will apply the methods and techniques of history, anthropology, and archaeology to critically analyse oral traditions and material culture in order to better understand the role and nature of astronomical knowledge in Australian Indigenous cultures.
-Students will undertake a project working with a museum curator or educator to develop educational materials, curate an exhibit, or develop a cultural astronomy program for an observatory, school, or museum.
-Taught Semester 1, 2014.
+Students will conduct original research and undertake a project to develop educational materials and develop a cultural astronomy program.
+Taught Semester 1 only.

-- International Society for Archaeoastronomy and Astronomy in Culture - Member
+- International Society for Archaeoastronomy and Astronomy in Culture - Council Member

 - European Society for Astronomy in Culture - Member